 Below are just a few stories from amazing mums, I’d encourage all expectant mothers to read positive birth stories on various Facebook Groups, Websites and Blogs……….

 ** Please note if you have had a traumatic experience there is help out there.
-Ask to speak to your hospitals mental health support midwife or contact Nurture, a charity specialising in this area for therapists close to you!!
+Ask to speak to your hospitals mental health support team or check out Nurture for therapists close to you**

 Sarahs Birth Story from the MLU